Toric lattices

 • x – element of self or convertible to self

-• reduce – (default: False); if True, reduce coefficients modulo invariants
+• reduce – (default: False) if True, reduce coefficients modulo invariants

-The coordinates as a vector.
+OUTPUT: the coordinates as a vector

 EXAMPLES: